MatthewHaas/genetic_diversity/README.md

 ## main_GBS_pipeline
 This code is very similar to the file **190515_cutadapt_pilot_GBS** but is a better reflection of what was done for the **main_GBS** analysis.

-## main_GBS_snp_calling
-This code is part of the main_GBS SNP calling pipeline and is also very similar to code found in **190515_cutadapt_pilot_GBS**.
-The main difference is that it is just a subset of that code.
-It contains additional R code that is used to create a PCA plot directly from the VCF files.
-This approach did not work as well as it did for the pilot GBS project.
-I assume the reason is the huge volume of additional data.
-It caused R to crash.

 ## pca_from_vcf.R
 This is R code that generates a PCA plot directly from VCF files.
 It was first used for the pilot GBS project and it worked very well for those samples.
 The seventeen largest VCF files were concatenated into a single VCF file called **seventeen_largest_vcfs_merged.vcf.gz** using bcftools concat.
 That file was used as input to generate: